donmccurdy/glTF-Transform/README.md

-glTF-Transform offers [CLI](#cli) and [programmatic](#programmatic) access to a library of [packages](#packages), along with reusable utilities for extending the framework with new packages.
+glTF-Transform offers [CLI](#cli) and [programmatic](#programmatic) access to a library of [packages](#packages), along with reusable utilities for extending the framework with new features.
 Most packages work both in Node.js and on the web.

 ## Packages